blockworks-foundation/lite-rpc/docs/architecture.md

  * getSignatureStatuses at process commitment.
  * new tx sent: call by the SendTx module when a Tx is processed by sendTx module.

+#### Subdomain Validator subscription
+Implements these RPC subscriptions
+ * programSubscribe
+ * slotSubscribe
+ * blockSubscribe
+ * transactionSubscribe
+ * logsSubscribe
+ * signatureSubscribe
+ * slotsUpdatesSubscribe
+ * voteSubscribe
+#### Sub domain Cluster
+Manage cluster information.

+Implement the call: getClusterNodes

-Provide these subscription:
+Provide the subscription: cluster info.

+#### Inter module messages notification (Stream)

+Provides these inter module message notification:
  * Full block
  * BLock info
  * Slots
  * Leader schedule
  * sent Tx at confirmed and / or finalized: notify when a Tx sent is confirmed or finalized.
+Use by RPC transactionSubscribe

 A new subscription is added: Sent Tx confirmed/ finalized.
 SendTx module send Tx signature to the Validator domain and when a Tx sent is confirmed (or finalized), it is notified on this subscription.

 It avoids to call getSignatureStatuses in a pull mode.
-#### Sub domain Cluster
-Manage cluster information.

-Implement the call: getClusterNodes

-Provide the subscription: cluster info.

 ### SendTx
 Manage the whole send Tx process.
 Represent the current Lite RPC process.